Safeguarding Lead: Carrie Kerridge

 In an emergency, dial 999

 Our Designated Safeguarding Lead and LAC Designated Officer is:

-Mr Chris Hyde (Deputy DSL and Assistant Headteacher)
+Mr Chris Hyde (Deputy DSL, Assistant Headteacher and E-safety Lead)

-Julia Clarke (Deputy DSL and Mental Health and Well-being Lead)
+Mrs Julia Clarke (Deputy DSL and Mental Health & Well-being Lead)

 Our Safeguarding Governor is:

 All staff at Morton Trentside follow a 6 year pathway training programme, which is recommended by the Lincolnshire Safeguarding Children's Board (LSCB) to meet the requirements of the National Competencies Framework for Safeguarding Children.

 The aim of our Child Protection and Safeguarding Policy is to ensure that our school has effective measures in place to safeguard your children from the potential risk of harm, and that the safety and well-being of the children are both of the highest priority in all aspects of our school's work.

 The purpose of the policy is to ensure that:-